George Pelecanos: Novelist

 In 2001, he introduced a new team of private detectives, Derek Strange and Terry Quinn, as the protagonists of Right as Rain.
 They have subsequently starred in the author's more recent works Hell to Pay (which won a Gumshoe Award in 2003) and Soul Circus.
 While these books have cemented the author's reputation as one of the best current American crime writers and sold consistently, they have not garnered the critical and cult affection his D.C. quartet did.
 Rather, they seem to be continuing the author's well received formula of witty protagonists chasing unconflicted criminals behind the backdrop of popular culture references and D.C. landmarks.

 Perhaps sensing this, Pelecanos again switched his focus in his 2004 novel, Hard Revolution, taking one of his new detectives, Derek Strange, back in time to his early days on the D.C. police force.
 In another interesting move, Pelecanos attached a CD to the book itself, emulating Michael Connelly who included a CD with his 2003 Harry Bosch book Lost Light.

 In 2005, Pelecanos saw another novel published, Drama City.
 This book revisited the examination of dogfighting begun in his book Hell To Pay.
 Pelecanos is a dog owner and has written about his views of dogfighting.

-In 2006 he published The Night Gardener, which was a major change of style and which featured a cameo of himself.
+In 2006, he published The Night Gardener, which represented a major change of style and which featured a cameo of himself.
 Pelecanos has also published short fiction in a variety of anthologies and magazines, including Measures of Poison and Usual Suspects.
 His reviews have been published in The Washington Post Book World, The New York Times Book Review, and elsewhere.

 The Turnaround was published in August 2008, reflecting a return to his roots, as the novel opens in the 70s in a Greek diner, and a continuation of his more modern style in the portion set in the present.
 The Turnaround won the 2008's Hammett Prize.

 In 2011, Pelecanos published The Cut, introducing the character Spero Lucas, a young veteran of the Iraq war.
 The former Marine works part-time as a private investigator for a D.C. defense attorney as well as taking jobs finding stolen items for a 40% cut of the value of the returned item.
 In 2013, Pelecanos published The Double, the second Spero Lucas book.